 Once we had our fix of trees and our stomachs started rumbling it was time to eat.
 And to my amazement they had a little healthy pita stuffed with arugula and quinoa bites!
 I did cancel out the healthiness with the mound of French fries I ate but you got to treat yo self sometimes.

 After a quick bite and some water it started pouring rain so Aaron got us these sexy green ponchos and they were awesome and free.
 You just have to go to the front desk to get some if you get caught in the rain.
-We headed to the cliff walk section and I got laughed at by some guy because I started bickering to Aaron when he tried baby talking me to start walking.
+We headed to the cliff walk section that’s a walkway above the treetops and I got laughed at by some guy because I started bickering to Aaron when he tried baby talking me to start walking.
 We’re that couple.

 I would highly recommend exploring Vancouver’s treetops and cliff walks at the suspension bridge park.
 I know I read some reviews of people saying not to waste your time here but some people are to ‘anti-tousit’ for their own good.
 It’s a beautiful park and area of Vancouver so it’s going to be gorgeous.
 If you wish to avoid rushes just go early because it really was a pretty cool experience.